 Wait?
 What?… But don’t many real estate agents say the opposite?

 Yes, they do.
-Check out typical real estate brand websites.
-According to most of them:
+According to most mainstream agent websites:

 “No Price Marketing increases buyer demand and leads to a higher sale price”.

 At Restate, our clients engage us to maximise their net sale proceeds, so we see it as our duty to question it.